rgdonohue/web-mapping-short-course/module-01/lesson-01.md

 {"type":"FeatureCollection","features":[{"type":"Feature","properties":{"name":"Northbrook Drive to Guggenheim Geography"},"geometry":{"type":"LineString","coordinates":[[-105.2601844,40.0446618],[-105.26024,40.04472],[-105.2602362,40.0447162],[-105.26029,40.04469],[-105.26033,40.04466],[-105.26043,40.04458],[-105.26056,40.04451],[-105.26065,40.04448],[-105.2607,40.04447],[-105.26073,40.04447],[-105.26075,40.04446],[-105.26078,40.04443],[-105.2608,40.04439],[-105.26083,40.04438],[-105.26086,40.04437],[-105.26093,40.04436],[-105.2609275,40.0443637],[-105.26094,40.0444],[-105.26095,40.04446]
 ```

-This last step of modifying our data attributes, editing the geometries, and exporting to GeoJSON wraps up our data aquisition and conversion process.
+This last step of modifying our data attributes, editing the geometries, and exporting to GeoJSON wraps up our data acquisition and conversion process.
 Next, let's get the data loaded into the web map.

 ### Step 2: Loading external data into a web document.